10 of the biggest gigs in history

-Let's look at some of the most enormous shows played by our favourite acts...
-Were you at any of these?
+Let's look at some of the most enormous shows in musical history.
+See you down the front!

 The defining moment of Britpop, Oasis at Knebworth was a truly magnificent musical spectacle.
 With 250,000 fans attending over two nights, Oasis were assured their place in musical history.
 Legend has it that the gigs had the biggest guest list of all time.

 Paul McCartney Hey Jude Live in Brazil 1990 (Rare)

 Macca made something of a splash as the 80s turned to the 90s by releasing the critically-loved album Flowers In The Dirt, then taking it on the road with a setlist peppered (pun intended) with Beatles hits.
 On 21 April 1990, McCartney stopped off at the Maracanã Stadium in Rio de Janeiro, breaking a world attendance record in the process.

 Queen - Hyde Park '76 (All Best Available Takes/Sources)

 On 18 September 1976, Queen capped off an incredible twelve months which had seen the success of Bohemian Rhapsody and the album A Night At The Opera with this huge, free concert in the centre of London.
 An estimated 200,000 people rocked up to watch Freddie Mercury, Brian May, Roger Taylor and John Deacon do their thing.

 The most famous festival of all time, Woodstock was attended by some 400,000 people.
 Some of history’s greatest artists were present (Jimi Hendrix, Janis Joplin, The Band, The Who, Crosby Stills Nash and Young and many more).
 There have been several reincarnations of the festival over the years, but none captured the same magic.

 The Rolling Stones in Hyde Park, 1969: 500,000